Great Plains Center for Agricultural Health Community-Track Pilot Project Grants

 - Faith- or community-based organizations.

-Up to $30,000 for a 12 month project period.
+Up to $30,000 for a 18 month project period.

-for your convenience only.
-RHIhub does not take part in application processes
+For complete information about funding programs, including your application status, please contact funders directly.
+Summaries are provided for your convenience only.
+RHIhub does not take part in application processes or monitor application status.